By Lucinda Staniland & Cara Butler

 Matthew Remski followed up a few weeks later with a more detailed article that included an extensive interview with Holly Faurot – the student who had brought the suit – and also comments by Jivamukti owners Sharon Gannon and David Life.

-The allegations name not just in the suit, but also Gannon and Life and studio director Carlos Menjivar as co-defendants for their role in ‘coving up and condoning’ Laurt-Manenti’s actions.
+The allegations name not just Lauer-Manenti in the suit, but also Gannon and Life and studio director Carlos Menjivar as co-defendants for their role in ‘covering up and condoning’ Lauer-Manenti’s actions.
 Remski’s article is well-referenced, including links to the documents filed with the courts.

 The allegations have cast a light on the operating practices of Jivamukti.